A reimagined public space in the heart of the Beltline Humpy Hollow Park Redevelopment

 The design was inspired by the desire to celebrate the local community and culture and to incorporate multi-use spaces that accommodate a variety of user groups.

-The newly renovated Humpy Hollow Park will feature:
+The newly renovated Humpy Hollow Park features:

 • Enclosed off-leash dog park with synthetic turf